ajmalbabu/angular-spring-app/README.md

 Get the application and build using mvn clean install and then deploy into jetty or tomcat and

-then open the URL: http://localhost:8080/angular-spring-app
+then open the URL: http://localhost:8080/angular-spring-app  or http://localhost:8080/AngularSpringApp

 (make sure the deployed web application context name is angular-spring-app , there is a hard coding for this context in app.js)